Dom-Mitchell/BlackJackCS/README.md

 <details>
 <summary>Example 1</summary>
-If player is dealt 21 on first deal, then player wins <br/>
+Player is dealt 21 on first deal, so player wins <br/>
 Unless dealer also has 21
 </details>